Learn the skills and techniques to survive the most grueling interviews in the world. The questions are annoying, but the jobs are worth it.

 You'll have a strategy for when you lock up, because you will lock up.

 That's what they want, and it's not because your interviewers are evil, they just want to see how you work under pressure when you might not know the answer.
 It's a high-pressure situation, but there are some very simple tricks you can use, besides "take a deep breath".

 You'll practice by doing the thing you'll actually be doing: writing code by hand

 Most people object to this, and it's understandable - who writes code on a whiteboard?
 You do if you want this job.

 You'll follow along with me as I crack into four questions, answering them by hand with a timer.
 As I go I'll show you the tricks I've learned along the way to get out of jams when I freeze up, which I have ohhhh so many times.

 You'll get some help from an expert: Jon Skeet

 Jon Skeet, if you don't know, is the #1 user on Stack Overflow with 1,000,000 points in reputation.
 He also works at Google and interviews people often.

 I wanted to see how an expert would solve these tough problems so I asked Jon to join me for a 5-question interview session, just like you would find at Google.
-He interviews people all the time - now he gets a taste of his own medicine!

 Look: I want you to have your best shot at getting in at the company of your dreams.
 Give the video a shot for 6 months and if it doesn't work for you, just let me know and I'll refund you immediately.